Dissolve a sole proprietorship

 Sole proprietorships need to notify Registry of Joint Stock Companies when they dissolve.

-Use the Dissolution of Partnership Form to notify Registry of Joint Stock Companies that your sole proprietorship has dissolved.
+Use the Dissolution Form to notify Registry of Joint Stock Companies that your sole proprietorship has dissolved.

 You need to notify Registry of Joint Stock Companies that your sole proprietorship has dissolved or is no longer operating (request for revocation).
 If Registry of Joint Stock Companies doesn’t receive notification and you don’t pay your renewal fee by the date required, the registry revokes (cancels) your Certificate of Registration and changes the status of the registration to ‘revoked for non-payment’.